panaverse/panaverse.github.io/README.md

 Note: You will asked to take a Javascript Entry Test at the start of classes.

+## Earn Money While You Study

+The student will be able to earn money while studying in this program.
+This program is designed in such a way that students can begin earning money after completing the first six months of the programme.
+They will be assigned class projects that will provide them with a revenue stream.
+This revenue stream will continue even after the completing of the program.

+## Study, Work Hard or Get Out of the Way

+Students who do not pass exams or complete projects will be immediately dropped from the program.

 ## Outcome for Students

 The students who graduate from this one-year program will be able to earn $50 per hour, to begin with.
 This will be a great opportunity for students and professionals of Pakistan.